panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 A function is pure when given the same arguments it always returns the same value and makes no side effects.

 Pure functions are easy to understand, easy to test, and can be composed and memoized.
+Whenever possible, strive to create pure functions.

-Impure functions, on the other side, are functions that access/modify external state or produce side-effects.
-They are necessary because your application needs a way to communicate with the external world.
+Impure functions, on the other side, are functions that access external state or produce side effects.
+Impure functions let your application communicate with the external world.

 *What other benefits of pure functions do you know?*